 Neon, and more specifically the Golden Cathedral, may be one of the most photographed spots in Escalante.
 The last rap into the cathedral is amazing, but the canyon above is equally beautiful.
-This is one not to miss.
+Neon Canyon is one not to miss.

-Next, head up Neon canyon a short distance (10-15 minutes) to a bend and the first and only likely place to climb out on the left (LUC).
+Next, head up Neon canyon a short distance (10-15 minutes) to a bend and the first and the only likely place to climb out on the left (LUC).
 There is a good trail here to follow that winds it's way up to an overlook above the river.
 Here the trail splits.
-Right parallels Neon on a bench, left continues along the bench above the Escalante river.
-Go right, and parallel Neon canyon admiring the views.
+Right parallels Neon on a bench, left continues along the bench above the Escalante River.
+Go right, and parallel Neon Canyon admiring the views.

-A short distance above the Cathedral is a drop in point, but continue on the trail to a better drop in higher up.
+A short distance up canyon from the Cathedral is a drop in point but continue along the trail to a better drop in higher up.
 The drop in you want will come before a major side canyon.
-You should countour around a small side canyon, then see the larger canyon coming in around the bend.
+You should contour around a small side canyon, and then see the larger canyon coming in around the bend.
 The easiest drop in is to work your way down to a slickrock bench above the canyon floor.
-Just upstream from the shallow canyon your contoured around is a crack that provides an easy downclimb to the canyon floor.
+Just upstream from the shallow canyon you contoured around is a crack that provides an easy downclimb to the canyon floor.
 (2.5-3 hours from the car).

-Head down Neon, suiting up at the first pool you come to.
-This section can have lots of wading and swiming depending on the season.
+Head down Neon, suiting up at the first pool you reach.
+This section can have lots of wading and swimming depending on the season.
 The narrows are fairly shallow here, and beautiful.
 The canyon opens a bit in spots, then opens fairly well before a drop into a dark slot.
 This drop goes into a keeper pothole.
 If the pool is full, you can likely downclimb in, swim across, and get out.
 If not, you have a couple of options:

 Option 1: A group of 2-3 can likely shoulder stand this obstacle.
 A chockstone at the top provides an anchor to rap in if needed.